qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

-> That's a whole a **whole** test...
+> That's a **whole** test...
 Don't send in the job offers all at once.

 Jokes aside, tests are actually very important, and if this project weren't for fun it would need a lot more of them.

-This test isn't even a great one - it has a (sort-of) caveat built in:
+This test isn't even a great one — it has a (sort-of) caveat built in:
 ```python
 if essays[idx]["wordcount"] >= n
 ```